rsvim/rsvim.github.io/docs/manual/configuration.md

 ## Package

-With config home directory, you can import a package that containing multiple files.
+With config home, you can import a package that containing multiple files.

 ### Simple Package